-U 105N Oceanography 3 cr.
-Offered alternate spring semesters.
+U 105N (GEOS 105N) Oceanography 3 cr.
+Offered spring.
 Origin of sea-water and ocean basins; currents, tides, and coastal processes; use and misuse of the oceans by humans.

-U 106N History of Life 3 cr.
-Offered autumn.
+U 106N (GEOS 106N) History of Life 3 cr.
+Offered spring.
 The evolution of plants, invertebrates and vertebrate animals, highlighting major events in the evolution of life on Earth.
 Includes laboratory experience with fossils.